moshehoff/FamilyHistory/bios/I11052340/01-in_russia.md

 These temporary regulations were never repealed.
 As intended, they made life in the Pale unbearable.
 Jews were further restricted in domicile, education and business.
 State-instigated violence, carried out by military units and armed hordes, Cossacks and others, became a fact of life.
 During Pesach 1882, there were pogroms in Balta and in the surrounding towns of Podolia.
 After 1882, the Zionist movement in Russia, Poland and Lithuania grew, and a mass exodus of Jews from the Russian Empire began.
 The years 1903 to 1906 were notable for another wave of pogroms in the Odessa area.
 By 1920 more than two million Russian Jews had fled.
 The vast majority went to the United States; many to England, Ireland and South Africa, and to other countries including Australia.
 About thirty thousand went to Ottoman Palestine.
 This minority that  arrived in Palestine, who  were  known as the First Aliya, were ideologists committed to rebuilding the land of Zion.
 Those who arrived after the Kishinev pogrom of 1903 were the Second Aliya.

-As a child, Moishe saw his eldest brother Shimon Me’ir and his family depart for Palestine in 1890.
-He saw the next eldest Haim Yudl and his wife leave for Palestine about 1892.
+As a child, Moishe saw his eldest brother [Shimon Me'ir](/profiles/Shimon-Meir-מאיר-Hochman) and his family depart for Palestine in 1890.
+He saw the next eldest [Haim Yudl](/profiles/Haim-Yehuda-חיים-יהודה-Hochman) and his wife leave for Palestine about 1892.

 Children in the shtetels were educated in Jewish schools  which were supported by a special tax levied on the communities.
 They  learned Torah, and the prayer services from their elders and rabbis in the heder and in shule.  religious classes and synagogue).

 _Moishe witnessed pogroms in Savran.
 He saw mounted troops with swords decapitating Jews._ (related to his grandson Trevor David)

-_His sister Bobka met her death in the river during a pogrom._ (related to Edith)
+_His sister [Bobka](/profiles/_Bobka_-Hochman) met her death in the river during a pogrom._ (related to [Edith](/profiles/Edith-צירל-Hoffman))

-_He witnessed a public execution by hanging._ (related to Edith)
+_He witnessed a public execution by hanging._ (related to [Edith](/profiles/Edith-צירל-Hoffman))

 These childhood experiences were what the repressive Tsarist regime offered in lieu of school lessons in social studies.

 _Like most Jews in Podolia, the family was observant.
 There were of course miscreants.
-One of Wolf's daughters-in-law walked out because her husband smoked on shabbat._ (related to Edith)
+One of [Wolf](/profiles/Wolf-זאב-Hochman)'s daughters-in-law walked out because her husband smoked on shabbat._ (related to [Edith](/profiles/Edith-צירל-Hoffman))

 At home they spoke only Yiddish.
 As the towns had 40%-60% Jewish inhabitants, and much of the commerce was in Jewish hands, they had little use for the Ukrainian language.
 The men, who travelled and traded must have known it, but the women hardly at all.
 Yiddish was the language that they took with them when they emigrated, and remained for most the language of day to day life, the only tongue that they ever knew well.
 Yiddish was the language of their letters, and of the annotations on the backs of their few photographs.
 Marriages were contracted (shiddochs), frequently with families from other shtetels.

 _Moishe learned the craft of the cartwright and wheelwright.
-The family would construct then sell a cart in the market, and with the revenue buy a log of wood to be sawn up for another cart._ (related to his son Jack)
+The family would construct then sell a cart in the market, and with the revenue buy a log of wood to be sawn up for another cart._ (related to his son [Jack](/profiles/Jack-Hoffman))

 Much later, in Perth Moishe repaired metal pub garden furniture, and barrels.
 In his spare time he did many of the repair jobs at the Brisbane St. shule.
-A steel laminex-topped table he made for Edith was in our home in Yokine.
-Hymie Hoffman told of seeing his father throwing a hot iron hoop around the sawn elements of a wooden wheel.
+A steel laminex-topped table he made for [Edith](/profiles/Edith-צירל-Hoffman) was in our home in Yokine.
+[Hymie](/profiles/Hymie-Haim-Hoffman) told of seeing his father throwing a hot iron hoop around the sawn elements of a wooden wheel.

 ### The Tsarist army